swiss-ai-center/a-guide-to-mlops/README.md

 # Extra Data

-This branch contains addition data from the original `data` branch.
-Please refer to the original branch for more information.
+This branch is only intended to keep a backup of the extra-data images.
+Please refer to the dataset branch for more information.